The Virtual Currency Regulation Review: Belgium

 iii Seizure of virtual currencies after criminal activity has been committed

-Belgian authorities can confiscate virtual currencies that have been illegally obtained in the course of criminal infractions, just as they can confiscate other illegally obtained assets.104 The government already has in custody a certain amount of Bitcoins that it has seized during criminal investigations,105 although the value thereof has not been disclosed.106 In the framework of a criminal investigation in Belgium, brought before the Court of Appeal of Antwerp on 10 November 2016, the police confiscated 3.54 Bitcoins from a drug dealer.107 To put this in perspective, the US Federal Bureau of Investigation (FBI) is currently the second-largest Bitcoin owner in the world, with a stunning total of 144,000 Bitcoins, which were worth approximately US$2.8 billion during the all-time high of their value in December 2017.108
+Belgian authorities can confiscate virtual currencies that have been illegally obtained in the course of criminal infractions, just as they can confiscate other illegally obtained assets.91 The government already has in custody a certain amount of Bitcoins that it has seized during criminal investigations,92 although the value thereof has not been disclosed.93 In the framework of a criminal investigation in Belgium, brought before the Court of Appeal of Antwerp on 10 November 2016, the police confiscated 3.54 Bitcoins from a drug dealer.94 To put this in perspective, the US Federal Bureau of Investigation (FBI) is currently the second-largest Bitcoin owner in the world, with a stunning total of 144,000 Bitcoins.95

 i Personal income tax

 Capital gains made by a Belgian resident from the sale of cryptocurrencies are not dealt with specifically in the Belgian Income Tax Code 1992.
-The existing rules allow the tax administration to tax cryptocurrency gains as either professional income (Article 23 Income Tax Code) or miscellaneous income.100
+The existing rules allow the tax administration to tax cryptocurrency gains as either professional income99 or miscellaneous income.100

-If, to the contrary, a Belgian resident makes gains on cryptocurrency transactions outside of the scope of his or her professional activity, he or she will benefit from a tax exemption on those gains, but only on condition that the transaction is realised within the boundaries of the normal management of his or her private estate.
+If, conversely, a Belgian resident makes gains on cryptocurrency transactions outside the scope of his or her professional activity, he or she will benefit from a tax exemption on those gains, but only on condition that the transaction is realised within the boundaries of the normal management of his or her private estate.
 Article 90, 1° of the Income Tax Code indeed provides for a general tax exemption for capital gains made on private assets of the taxpayer (which include securities or currencies, such as cryptocurrencies, as well as tangible assets and real estate) on condition that they result from the normal management of his or her private wealth.
 The question on whether a transaction is considered to be realised within that normal management is one based purely on facts.
-The Belgian courts generally describe normal management' as a conservative, risk-averse and unsophisticated management.

 As there is a large grey area between the speculative world and the normal management of a person's estate, in practice, taxpayers often apply for tax rulings to obtain legal certainty on the tax treatment of the gains made on their private assets (such as shares).
 The same applies for cryptocurrency gains.
 As a practical example, the Belgian Ruling Commission rendered a decision on 5 December 2017 regarding the tax treatment of the capital gains made by a student who developed a software application that automatically traded cryptocurrencies.
-The Ruling Commission held that the gains made from the sale of Bitcoins through a developed software application 'should not be considered as professional income within the meaning of Article 23 of the Belgian Income Tax Code but, in view of their speculative nature, are taxable as miscellaneous income within the meaning of Article 90(1) of the Belgian Income Tax Code'.113 The Ruling Commission recently shed additional light on the tax treatment of cryptocurrency gains.
+The Ruling Commission held that the gains made from the sale of Bitcoins through a developed software application 'should not be considered as professional income within the meaning of Article 23 of the Belgian Income Tax Code but, in view of their speculative nature, are taxable as miscellaneous income within the meaning of Article 90(1) of the Belgian Income Tax Code'.102 The Ruling Commission recently shed additional light on the tax treatment of cryptocurrency gains.
 It published a virtual currency questionnaire to be filled in by a taxpayer when he or she applies for a pre-filing request in relation to transfers of virtual currencies.
-The list contains 17 detailed and diverse questions, from the sum invested in virtual currencies to the frequency of the transactions and the current professional occupation of the taxpayer, as well as the reporting on social media of his or her activity on virtual currency groups.114 From the answers provided by a taxpayer, the Ruling Commission will assess whether a cryptocurrency investment can be considered to have been made in the scope of the normal management of his or her private estate.
+The list contains 17 detailed and diverse questions, from the sum invested in virtual currencies to the frequency of the transactions and the current professional occupation of the taxpayer, as well as the reporting on social media of his or her activity on virtual currency groups.103 From the answers provided by a taxpayer, the Ruling Commission will assess whether a cryptocurrency investment can be considered to have been made in the scope of the normal management of his or her private estate.
 Additional information regarding the Ruling Commission's position is apparent from its newsletter No. 3.104 In it, the Ruling Commission clarified that it 'will always evaluate each prefiling and application on a case-by-case basis'.
 However, the Ruling Commission states that, 'based on the prefilings and applications that have already been submitted, it is of the opinion that investments in virtual coins are generally of a speculative nature and that the income from these investments therefore constitutes miscellaneous income in accordance with Article 90, 1° ITC (or professional income when the income is realised in the context of a professional activity)'.
 It could be inferred from this last sentence that the Ruling Commission will adopt a general policy line going forward, whereby investments in cryptocurrencies will, as a rule, always be considered taxable, either as occupational income or as miscellaneous income.